blawar/tinfoil/src/docs/network.md

 ### Theme Hash
 The user's current Tinfoil theme hash is sent via "Theme: XXXXXXXXXXXXXXX".

+### Host Signature
+A signature of the request Url scheme and hostname is sent via "HAUTH: XXXXXXXXXXXXXX".
+This value is unique to your domain, and helps prevent forged requests.
+Simply verify that the client always sends the correct value.
+Do not share this value.

+### Host Signature
+A signature of the entire request Url is sent via "UAUTH: XXXXXXXXXXXXXX".
+This value is unique to your domain, and helps prevent forged requests.
+Simply verify that the client always sends the correct value.
+Do not share this value.

 ### User Fingerprint
 A unique user fingerprint is sent via "UID: XXXXXXXXXXXXXX".

+### User Language
+Tinfoil's current language setting is set via "Language: XXXXXXXXXXXXXX".

 ### Tinfoil Version
 The client's Tinfoil version is sent via "Version: 7.00".